injektoxa/texteditor/README.md

 + Given files structure is not obligatory and could be changed

 ## How it works
-+ double click on a word to select it and apply styles or get synonyms.
++ click on a word to apply styles or get synonyms.